 Vestibules provide a transition zone for you to remove and store gear that has been covered in snow or ice.
 You want to bring as little snow as possible into your tent because it will raise the relative humidity of its micro-climate and accelerate internal frost build-up.
 Make sure to carefully brush out any snow that gets inside.

-If it’s very windy outside and you need to melt snow or cook, a vestibule can act as a wind break, but you need to be very careful not to catch your tent on fire or suffocate from carbon monoxide poisoning.
-Personally, I avoid cooking and eating in a tent, but eating and drinking in winter is important to keep up your metabolism and stay warm.
+If it’s very windy outside and you need to melt snow or cook, a vestibule can act as a windbreak, but you need to be very careful not to catch your tent on fire or suffocate from carbon monoxide poisoning.
+Personally, I avoid cooking and eating in a tent, but eating and drinking in winter are important to keep up your metabolism and stay warm.
 One trick is to dig a square pit under your vestibule to make it easier to remove wet gear and to increase the distance between your stove and the vestibule ceiling.

 Rain flies and floors are not necessary components in a winter tent or shelter.

 Given proper waterproof and insulation layers under your sleeping bag, there is also no need for your tent or shelter to have a floor for winter camping.
 Floorless pyramids (called Mids) are popular as a lightweight option in winter because they can withstand heavy wind, moderate snowfall and have great venting properties.
-Golite, Black Diamond and Mountain Laurel Designs make these.
+Black Diamond and Mountain Laurel Designs make these.